Swapnil-ingle/MachineLearning/README.md

 # Machine Learning

-A machine learning algorithm that predicts if specific variety of cars will be sold to a demographic.
+A machine learning algorithm that predicts if specific variety of cars should be sold to what specific demographic.

 **Input variables:**
 1. Gender